DeveloperZo/InfinityQube/Assets/Docs/DevelopmentVelocity.md

 # Development Velocity Tracking

+> **Document Purpose:** This document tracks development speed, sprint summaries, and progress metrics.
+It does not contain roadmap, technical debt, or critique content.

 ## Current Metrics (As of June 27, 2025)

 ### **Updated Velocity Analysis - Pre/Post June 21st Split**